-If you want a fantasy novel written, I won’t assign a writer who works only in non-fiction just because she lives close to you.
+If you want a fantasy novel written, I won’t assign a writer who works only in non-fiction just because they live close to you.

 If you are a business, I will assign only a writer comfortable working with business, who understands how businesses function.

 My single-focused job is to get you the best writer for what you want written.
 Location is not a factor.
 Some of my best friends are maps, but this is business; geography is not my goal.

 If you have money to burn, why not?
 Pay the travel costs.
 But if you want to save money on ghostwriting, never mind geography; just communicate by phone, email or videoconferencing.